Congenica/psga-pipeline-sars-cov-2/README.md

 git submodule update

 # update pangolin, ncov2019_artic_nf to their latest commits
+# If you run this command, you need to regenerate the base images for pangolin and ncov2019
 git submodule update --remote --merge

 # build ncov docker images